animesh-007/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am generally interested in deep learning algorithms for computer vision.
-I have been involved in the development of projects on Image classification, Semantic segmentation, Instance Segmentation, and Instance Recognition.
-I love to actively contribute in OpenSource and take part in kaggle competitions.
+I have been involved in the development of projects on Image classification, Sketch-Based Image Retrieval, Data-Efficient Training, and Semantic segmentation.
+I am currently working on training ViT models data efficiently and also on Sketch-Based Image Retrieval problems.
 interests:
+- Knowledge Distillation
 - Computer Vision
 - Deep Learning
-- Reinforcement Learning

 education:
   courses: